skielo/log4net.Appenders/README.md

 Add To project via NuGet:
 1. Right click on a project and click 'Manage NuGet Packages'.
 2. Search for 'log4net.Appender.Azure' and click 'Install'.

+## Disclaimer

+This is an adaptation of this original component (https://github.com/stemarie/log4net.Azure)

 ## Configuration
 ### Table Storage